-Goes so well with unleavened breads, naan, steamed rice, roasted potatoes and broccoli, or steamed quinoa.
+Serves great with unleavened breads, naan, steamed rice, roasted potatoes and broccoli, or steamed quinoa.

 *NOTE: Garbanzo beans can be made ahead of time to reduce overall cooking time of this dish.
 We recommend cooking dried garbanzo beans from scratch to avoid the aluminum content in canned beans as aluminum is hazardous to our health.
 Cooking Instructions